supertestnet/lightning_blinder/README.md

 By the way, if this software works, it should improve LN privacy regardless of whether you use an LSP, a custodian, or a self-hosted node.
 But we'll see.

 # Protocol setup
 The protocol requires three pieces of software: Lightning Blinder Send (LBS), Lightning Blinder Receive (LBR), and Lightning Blinder Coordinate (LBC).
+All three are implemented in the index.html file that is part of this github repository.

 LBS needs to be software that can do two things: (1) send LN payments (2) communicate with LBR in a manner to be described shortly.